 The Yangtze River, which forms the basis of this body of work, is the main artery that flows 4,100 miles (6,500 km) across China, traveling from its furthest westerly point in Qinghai Province to Shanghai in the east.
 The river is embedded in the consciousness of the Chinese, even those who live thousands of miles from the river.
 It plays an essential role in both the spiritual and physical life of the people.
 More people live along its banks than live in the USA—one in every eighteen people on the planet.
 Using the river as a metaphor for constant change, I have photographed the landscape and people along its banks from mouth to source.

-Importantly for me I worked intuitively, trying not to be influenced by what I already knew about the country, I wanted to respond to what I found and felt and seek out the iconography that allowed me to frame views that make the images unique to me.
+It is important for me to work intuitively and not be influenced by what I already know about the country.
+When I went to China, I wanted to respond to what I found and felt and seek out the iconography that allowed me to frame views that make the images unique to me.

 — Nadav Kander

 Editor's Note: LensCulture recorded and produced the following video interview with Nadav Kander about his Yangtze project in LensCulture's Paris offices: